Plastic Surgeons of Alaska

 Anchorage, AK 99508

 Monday–Friday: 8:30 a.m.–4:30 p.m.

-For men and women who have lost a lot of weight, they may experience sagging and stretched skin in their upper arms.
+Men and women who have lost a lot of weight often have sagging, stretched skin in their upper arms.
 No amount of weight lifting and exercise can remove these pockets of fat and sagging skin, so an arm lift may be necessary.
-At our Anchorage plastic surgery practice, our board-certified plastic surgeons perform arm lift surgery, or brachioplasty, to remove excess skin and fat from the upper arms.
+At our Anchorage plastic surgery practice, our plastic surgeons perform arm lift surgery, or brachioplasty, to help patients from the Kenai Peninsula and Wasilla, Palmer, and other Mat-Su Valley communities have firmer, slimmer upper arms.

 How Is an Arm Lift Performed?

 An incision is made in the inner portion of the arm and the excess skin and fat are removed.
 The skin is then closed with sutures that will be removed in about one week.

 The operation takes 1– 1.5 hours and requires general anesthesia.
 It can be performed as day surgery.
 A drain (small rubber tube) may be placed to limit the amount of fluid collection or swelling post-operatively.
 This is usually removed within the first week.